Home Attractions The Big Chicken

 2017 Restoration:

-The Big Chicken underwent a $2 million renovation again in 2017, adding a voice to the beloved rooster in addition to the existing moving beak and wobbly eyes.
+The Big Chicken underwent a $2 million renovation again in 2017, updating the logo as well as the interior and exterior, adding a gift shop, and adding a voice to the beloved bird – tune in to 820 AM to hear deep thoughts from the previously silent rooster.

 The Big Chicken today.

 The Big Chicken is located at the intersection of Cobb Parkway (U.S. Highway Route 41) and Roswell Road (Georgia State Route 120 Loop).
-There is a small gift shop inside if you would like to purchase souvenirs, or you can stop by the Marietta History Center for additional Big Chicken merchandise.
+Inside, you’ll find a small history museum as well as a unique gift shop for those interested in purchasing souvenirs, distinguishing it as the only KFC location with its own gift shop.
+Alternatively, the Marietta History Center is also a great place to visit for an expanded selection of Big Chicken merchandise.

 Kentucky Fried Chicken – The Big Chicken